Western Bank Campus

 The Western Bank Campus is the main campus of the University of Sheffield.
-It lies one mile to the west of Sheffield city centre and is bounded by Upper Hanover Street to the east, Glossop Road to the south, Clarkson Street to the west, and Bolsover Street to the north.
+It lies one mile to the west of Sheffield city centre and is bounded by Upper Hanover Street to the east, Glossop Road to the south, Clarkson Street to the west, and Winter Street to the north.
 The campus includes Firth Court, Alfred Denny Building, Western Bank library and Arts Tower, Geography and Planning building, Bartolomé House, Dainton and Richard Roberts Buildings, the Sheffield Students' Union building, the Octagon Centre, Graves Building, Hicks Building and the Information Commons.
 The nearest motorway is the A57.

 Location

 The Western Bank Campus refers to the campus area located to the west of the Sheffield Inner Ring Road.
 It is so called because this campus has expanded from Firth Court on Western Bank.
 To the east of the ring road is the St George's campus area of the university.
 The Western Bank Campus is divided by Western Bank (A57) into the northern and the southern areas.
 The University Concourse under the A57 flyover connects Alfred Denny Building on the north of Western Bank and Students' Union on the south.
 Three pedestrian crossings (at Firth Court, at the Arts Tower and at Favell Road) allows easily moving between buildings in this cluster.